allan-gounden/secure-your-win11-pc/README.md

 Windows 11 Pro

-Modern hardware (personal recommendation: AMD Ryzen 5 PRO 5650G, try to use at least a modern CPU), ECC-RAM, shielded network cables (SF/FTP), do no not use a case with plastic side pandels (all metal!, you can also wrap your case with multiple layers of aluminum foil [10 layers at least]) [EM-Shielding], try to avoid WIFI connections (at least use WPA3 if you need WIFI)
+Modern hardware (personal recommendation: AMD Ryzen 5 PRO 5650G [still do not own one, do not buy all please ;)], try to use at least a modern CPU), ECC-RAM, shielded network/ethernet cables (SF/FTP), do no not use a case with plastic side panels (all metal!, you can also wrap your case with multiple layers of aluminum foil [10 layers at least]) [EM-Shielding].
+This is not optimal but a start for a case.
+Try to avoid WIFI connections (at least use WPA3 if you need WIFI)

 Install newest firmware/bios

-Advanced: Remove none Microsoft keys from Secureboot (If there are keys from your motherboard vendor use another motherboard!)
+Advanced: Remove none-Microsoft keys from Secureboot except your own ones (If there are keys from your motherboard vendor use another motherboard!)

-WARNING: If you mess up any of the following steps start at the beginning!!!
+WARNING: If you mess up any of the following steps START AT THE BEGINNING (This means step 0.)!!!
 Take your time and you only have to do it once.

 Windows 11 Configuration:

+0. Unplug your ethernet cable

 1. Install Windows without network connection (create a local account).
 Do not connect to the LAN or Internet yet!!!